Trump, Biden to take campaign battle to critical battleground: Florida | Politics

 Trump, Biden to take campaign battle to critical battleground: Florida

-President Donald Trump and Democratic rival Joe Biden will both rally supporters on Thursday in the critical battleground state of Florida – campaigning in the same city hours apart and putting on full display their differing approaches to the resurgent coronavirus pandemic.
+President Donald Trump and Democratic rival Joe Biden will rally supporters on Thursday in the battleground of Florida, visiting the same city hours apart and putting on full display their contrasting approaches to the resurgent coronavirus pandemic.
 Opinion polls show Biden with a significant edge nationally, but his lead is tighter in battleground states.
 A Reuters/Ipsos poll released on Wednesday showed Trump had essentially moved into a tie with Biden in Florida, with 49% saying they would vote for Biden and 47% for the president.

 With its 29 electoral votes, the state is a major prize in next Tuesday's election.
 Trump will stage an outdoor rally in Tampa.
 Thousands of people have crowded together at recent Trump rallies, many eschewing masks despite public health recommendations.

 Biden, in contrast, will hold a drive-in rally later in Tampa where attendees will remain in their cars.
 He will host a similar event earlier in the day in Broward County in South Florida.
-The pandemic that has upended life across the United States this year, killing more than 227,000 people and causing millions of job losses, is roaring back in the days leading up to the election.
+In the days leading up to the election, the pandemic that has upended life across the United States this year, killing more than 227,000 people and causing millions of job losses, is roaring back.

+Trump this week has repeatedly dismissed the threat of the pandemic, claiming that his rivals and the news media would cease paying attention to it after the election, even as his counterparts in Europe scrambled to respond to the disease's resurgence this fall.
+In the weeks leading up to the 2018 midterm congressional elections, Trump himself drummed up what he described as a national security crisis, fixating on caravans of migrants approaching the U.S.-Mexico border.
+He dropped the issue after a resounding Republican defeat that gave Democrats control of the House of Representatives.

 In the Reuters/Ipsos poll in Florida, 48% of likely voters said Biden would be better at handling the pandemic, while 42% said Trump would be better.
 Some 52% said Trump would be better at managing the economy, against 41% for Biden.
 Following his own bout with coronavirus, the president has conducted a hectic campaign schedule in the days leading up to the election, holding as many as three rallies a day in different states, while Biden has taken a more measured tack - even spending two days this week close to his home base of Delaware.

-ECONOMY IN FOCUS On Thursday Trump will likely be touting new government data on the nation's gross domestic product during the third quarter.

-While the numbers are likely to show a record jump in growth as compared with the calamitous second quarter of the year, economists have cautioned that a recovery from the coronavirus hit is far from complete.
-Trump plans to return to the Midwest on Friday, campaigning in Michigan, Wisconsin, and Minnesota.
+RETURN TO MIDWEST Trump plans to return to the Midwest on Friday, campaigning in Michigan, Wisconsin and Minnesota.
 In all, he plans to visit 10 states in the last week of the campaign and will host 11 rallies in the final 48 hours, a campaign official said.

 After a briefing from public health officials on Wednesday, Biden slammed what he called the Trump administration's disregard for safety and failure to develop a plan to contain COVID-19.
 "The longer he's in charge the more reckless he gets," Biden told reporters, before casting his own vote in Wilmington, Delaware.